department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-feature.md

 ---
 name: CMS user story (or feature request)
-about: Suggest an idea for this project
+about: Suggest an idea for the CMS
 title: '<Summary of user story or feature>'
 labels: 'User story'
 assignees: kevwalsh